SarahMHaigh/ChromaticitySeparation/README.md

 # ChromaticitySeparation

+Requirements: everything runs in MATLAB.
+Stimulus presentation scripts need Psychtoolbox and EEG analyses needs EEGLAB and ERPLAB.
+All of these toolboxes are free to download.

 ERPs in migraine:

 Studies investigating the neural response to colors that vary in their CIE UCS chromaticity separation.